 2. Madeline Kahn improvised her famous line.

 Kahn’s original dialogue was a simple line about hating the maid.
 But what came out surprised everyone, including the director.
-Tim Curry said, “We had to scrap ourselves off the floor.”
+Tim Curry said, “We had to scrape ourselves off the floor.”
 Kahn’s “flames on the side of my face” is the only line of dialogue that was improvised – especially since the actors stuck to the script so as to deliver the fact-paced dialogue in the style of screwball comedies like Howard Hawks' His Girl Friday.
 Of course, Kahn’s line was too good to cut, and the director kept it in.

 3. Carrie Fisher was the original Ms. Scarlet.